Unlocking Interactions with Purpose and Precision: How Questions Can Free You From Ineffective Meetings

 With the proliferation of cloud-based calendaring systems, scheduling meetings has become easier than ever.
 It has also made it too easy to accept an invitation without clear desired outcomes – and thus without clear results.
 Whether you are an organizer or an attendee, you have the power to be the change you want to see.

 Looking to improve your online meetings?
-Join us April 27-28, 2021 for Tame the Online Meeting Monster™ where you'll learn essential skills for running effective online meetings.
+Check out our popular program Tame the Online Meeting Monster™ where you'll learn essential skills for running effective online meetings.

 About Chris Williams

 Chris’ experience includes work in operations, recruiting, and complex research.
 He has supported senior-level executives in a variety of industries including economic development, government contracting, and strategy consulting.
 Chris holds a BA in Political Science from the University of North Carolina at Chapel Hill and a Masters in Public Administration (MPA) from the University of North Carolina at Wilmington.